ENDrain/cu-numbers/INTRODUCTION.md

 ## 5.2 Dots

 Cyrillic numbers may be decorated with dots.
 A dot may be appended at the end or at both sides of a number.
-Also dots may be used as additional delimeters.
+Dots also may be used as additional delimeters.
 It is necessary to do so in some cases to avoid ambiguity:

 ||Cyrillic|Arabic
 |---|---|---